 Millennials want to feel connected and involved when it comes to their purchases, and traditional marketing does not encourage this.
 Outbound marketing methods, like magazine ads, direct mail campaigns, and radio spots, do not impress Millennials.
 In the mind of a young consumer, these campaigns are impersonal and company-focused, filled with logos and void of any real substance.
 This generation demands more customer-driven, personalized marketing.
-A 2014 survey, Engaging Millennials: Trust and Attention Survey, reveals that 84 percent of Millennials don’t trust traditional advertising.
+Only 1% of Millennials say a compelling advertisement can build trust (Crowdtap).

-This Medill Northwestern University pop-up ad is an example of outbound marketing that comes across as disruptive, annoying, and unsolicited.
-Millennials know what they want and, since they’re so digitally savvy, know how to find it online.
 That’s why these young consumers do a lot of their research via blogs, forums, and YouTube videos.
-If they decide they want to go for their master’s degree, odds are that an in-your-face pop-up ad wasn’t the deciding factor (not to mention they’re surely taxed by student loan debt).
-While the ad is relevant to the person’s search history and may put the idea in the their head, seeing it wasn’t their choice.
+Odds are that an intrusive ad isn’t going to be a deciding factor.
+While such ads may be relevant to the person’s search history and may put the idea in the their head, seeing it wasn’t their choice.
 Millennials feel empowered to make their own online choices – which are usually inspired by their peers or other authentic content.

 Millennials support businesses that are dedicated to improving their customers’ lives with informative content.
 Rather than product and service listings, Millennials want e-books, whitepapers, blog posts, videos, and other how-to information – and that’s inbound marketing.
-They appreciate thought leadership and expertise, so this is your company’s chance to provide killer content that ranks highly in Google and show young consumers that you’re the industry buff – especially since Millennials are 44% more likely to trust experts (who happen to be strangers); they are 247% more likely to be influenced by blogs or social networking sites.
+They appreciate thought leadership and expertise, so this is your company’s chance to provide killer content that ranks highly in Google and show young consumers that you’re the industry buff.

 Mac Cosmetics’ YouTube page is a great example of how brands can offer their audience how-to’s from the experts.
 People want helpful guidance, and when your company takes the time to provide that, they appreciate it and respect what you stand for.
 Mac is giving young viewers exactly what they want, where they’ll find it.
-60% of Millennials (vs. 29% of non-Millennials) are engaged in uploading videos, images, and blog entries to the Web – so utilizing YouTube is perfect.
+54% of Millennials check YouTube daily, so utilizing YouTube is perfect.
 A Millennial makeup lover is much more likely to tell her friends to check out Mac’s makeup tutorials than show her friends a print ad of Mac talking about how great they are.

 Millennials want to feel like your content was created with their interest (not their wallet) in mind.
 When this is the case, they are more organically introduced to purchasing your products or services.
 Without ever being “pushy,” your educational content helps build strong brand-consumer relationships.
 People appreciate honesty, and brands with transparent campaigns win.

-And, what’s more transparent than encapsulating the spontaneous adventures of travellers in hostels – with skinny dipping?
-Hostelworld’s new Meet the World advertising campaign, which features genuine travellers that are strangers upon meeting and share a once in a lifetime adventure of skinny dipping, celebrates real travellers in real places who crave adventures, not souvenirs.
+And, what’s more transparent than encapsulating the spontaneous adventures of travelers in hostels – with skinny dipping?
+Hostelworld’s Meet the World advertising campaign, which features genuine travelers that are strangers upon meeting and share a once in a lifetime adventure of skinny dipping, celebrates real travelers in real places who crave adventures, not souvenirs.
 This successfully speaks to Millennials because it screams “Live!” instead of “Buy!” – and that’s something that’ll stick with them.
 Most young people would rather have an unforgettable experience than seek out luxury, and Hostelworld gets that.

 1895: John Deere introduces The Furrow, a free publication with tons of farming tips and techniques to help farmers become more profitable.
 Today, it’s available in more than 40 countries and in 12 different languages.